-- Operations: This includes PSets and Jobs. - I/O: This includes I/O settings for the local I/O, Anybus, Modbus, and EtherNet/IP. - Configuration: This includes all settings of the controller except I/O, Master Spindle, Rundowns, PSets or Jobs. - Results: This includes all rundown data /information
+- Operations: This includes PSets and Jobs. - I/O: This includes I/O settings for the local I/O, Anybus, Modbus, and EtherNet/IP. - Configuration: This includes all settings of the controller except I/O, Master Spindle, Rundowns, PSets or Jobs.

-- Log: This includes the Change, Information, Error, and Combined logs. - Press to accept the changes. - 4.
-Press 🗸 to proceed. - 5.
-Press when the calibration is complete, the controller will restart.
+- Log: This includes the Change, Information, Error, and Combined logs. - 3.
+Press \(\square\) to accept the changes. - 4.
+Press V to proceed.

-4.9.8 Previous Software
+4.7.8 Previous Software